ethereum-optimism/design-docs/security/fma-generic-contracts.md

 - **Risk Assessment:**
   Low severity since liveliness is not impacted.
-  Low likelihood since ABI changes are validated.
+  Low likelihood since ABI changes are validated as part of our snapshot process during PR reviews.

 - **Mitigations:**
   Validate ABI diffs.